-The Puerto Rico Winter Institute (PRWI) is a graduate seminar in collaboration with the College of Humanities at the University of Puerto Rico at Río Piedras (UPR).
+The Puerto Rico Winter Institute (PRWI) is a two-week seminar in collaboration with the College of Humanities at the University of Puerto Rico at Río Piedras (UPR).
 The program is led by UPR Professor Pedro Reina Perez.

 The program aims to:

 Establish a new, mutually productive exchange between Faculty and students from Harvard University and the University of Puerto Rico, in an annual seminar